-When it comes to the most important things that you can do for your pet, one of the most important is knowing where the closest animal hospitals and after hours emergency hospitals are located.
+When it comes to the most important things that you can do for your pet, one of the most important is knowing where the closest animal hospitals and after-hours emergency hospitals are located.
 While your veterinarian of choice is based upon how much you feel that they understand animal medicine, their reviews, the facility itself and how helpful the staff is, the times when seconds count need to be planned on based upon proximity to your home.
-For this reason, we always suggest making a list of the closest animal hospitals or emergency rooms that treat animals to your home.
-The fact of the matter is going to be that many emergencies with regards to your pets are going to happen after the business hours of your local veterinarian of choice, and in those crisis situations you are going to have to have a plan in place that takes as little time to execute as possible.
+For this reason, we always suggest making a list of the closest pet health hospital or emergency rooms that treat animals to your home.
+The fact of the matter is going to be that many emergencies with regards to your pets are going to happen after the business hours of your local veterinarian of choice, and in those crisis situations, you are going to have to have a plan in place that takes as little time to execute as possible.